+Strong equity markets are favourable conditions for completing a public merger, financing or acquisition transaction.
 Management regularly monitors economic conditions and estimates their impact on the Company's operations and incorporates these estimates in both short-term operating and longer-term strategic decisions.
-During the year ended December 31, 2017, equity markets in Canada showed signs of improvement, with equities increasing significantly during this period.
-Strong equity markets are favourable conditions for completing a public merger, financing or acquisition transaction.